The tax year commences on 6 April and ends on the following 5 April in the United Kingdom.

 Payment of tax

-Income tax is normally withheld at source from salaries under the pay-as-you-earn (PAYE) system.
+Income tax is normally withheld at source from salaries under the PAYE system.
 Savings income from most other UK sources is received after basic rate tax has been deducted.
 Under the self-assessment regime, any tax not collected through withholding is paid by payments on account and the final balancing payment due on 31 January after the end of the tax year.
-All capital gains tax is due by 31 January following the year the gain arose.
+All CGT is due by 31 January following the year the gain arose.

 Individuals who do not pay at least 80% of their tax liability at source are required to make tax payments on account for the year, based on the level of income in the previous tax year.
 Payments on account are due in two instalments, on 31 January during the tax year and on 31 July following the tax year.
 Any outstanding tax due is payable by the filing deadline of 31 January after the end of the tax year.